-The CD-1 By-law for this site, along with the form of development was approved by Council, subject to a series of conditions, following a Public Hearing on October 24 and 29, 2013.
-This application is brought to the Development Permit Board as a part of larger development that includes 1480 Howe Street (DE417538) and 1462 Granville Street (DE417598).
+The CD-1 By-law for this site, along with the form of development was approved by Council, subject to a series of conditions, following Public Hearings on October 24 and 29, 2013.
+This application is brought to the Development Permit Board as a part of larger development that includes 1461 Granville Street (DE417597) and 1462 Granville Street (DE417598).

-Prior to the Public Hearing, the CD-1 application was reviewed in February 2013 by a special High Building review process for higher buildings in which the urban Design Panel was supplemented by two respected design leaders in the local community and two notable international architects.
-The design issues identified by the panel constructed many of the rezoning approval design conditions.
+Prior to the Public Hearing, the CD-1 application was reviewed in February 2013 by a special High Building review process for higher buildings in which the Urban Design Panel was supplemented by two respected design leaders in the local community and two notable international architects.
+The design issues identified by the panel informed many of the rezoning approval design conditions.